GIScience/ohsome-api/docs/group-by.rst

     :param aggregation: aggregation type, one of ``area``, ``count``, ``length``, ``perimeter``
     :query <params>: see query-parameters_ at /elements(aggregation) endpoint
-    :query groupByKey: OSM key e.g.: 'highway’; mandatory, no default value (only one groupByKey can be defined), non matching objects (if any) will be summarised in a 'remainder' category
+    :query groupByKey: OSM key e.g.: 'highway’; mandatory, no default value, only one groupByKey can be defined
-    :query groupByValues: OSM value(s) for the specified key given as a list and combined with the ‘AND’ operator, default: no value
+    :query groupByValues: OSM value(s) for the specified key given as a comma separated list (e.g. "value1,value2"), default: no value

+The result of this grouping will contain separate results for each specified tag having the key defined in ``groupByKey`` and a value as given in ``groupByValue``.
+A ``remainder`` object contains results for all elements which do not match any of these tags, if there are any.
+If the ``groupByValues`` parameter is left empty, all occuring tag values which are found in the filtered OSM data will be present in the output.

 Here you can find a groupByTag_ example.